 Look for an Attorney that You Can Trust and Communicate Effectively With

-Child custody lawyers should have a specific set of qualities.
-You want a lawyer who is not only going to be a fierce advocate for you but also your children.
+Austin child custody lawyers should have a specific set of qualities.
+You want a lawyer who is not only going to be a fierce advocate for you but also for your children.

 Therefore you want someone with a little bit of fire in their belly, but more importantly, you want someone who can empathize with your position.
 You want someone who you feel like you have a good working rapport with.
-You want to ensure that your needs are understood as well as your children’s.
+You want to ensure that your needs and your children’s are understood.

-You must able to trust the fact that your lawyer has yours and your children’s best interests at heart and that they have a firm understanding of what those needs are.
+You must able to trust the fact that your lawyer has your and your children’s best interests at heart and that they have a firm understanding of what those needs are.